FrancoLopezDev/text-bot-GPT/README.md

 Go into text-bot-GPT.py and define the variable you phone variable as the phone number you would like the program to text with.
 EX: phone_number = '+123456789'

+Go into chat_functionality.py and on line 3 paste your OpenAI API key in the designated spot.
+This program requires an OpenAI API key in order to work.
+If you do not have a key, you can make an account and/or get a key here: https://auth0.openai.com/u/signup/identifier?state=hKFo2SBDdGt4b2tMS2VHRzU4SXhNd1lZZHJxR0xsS0F5Wk53QqFur3VuaXZlcnNhbC1sb2dpbqN0aWTZIE56aWJ3cWJ1NEZLb05HSHdoMnpBZzk5SVAwcGs4b2ZJo2NpZNkgRFJpdnNubTJNdTQyVDNLT3BxZHR3QjNOWXZpSFl6d0Q

 Run python3 text-bot-GPT.py in your terminal in order to start the program.

 # Notes